KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 Given that _by definition_ we cannot refer directly to _rvalues_, we need _rvalue references_ (`&&`) to be able to bind to them.
-This allows overloading functions/methods/constructors for rvalue arguments:
+This allows overloading functions/methods/constructors for rvalue arguments which we know will expire.
+This way we can define a separate _Move Constructor_ for our `Vector` that is cheaper than a copy:

 {% highlight cpp %}
-// Move constructor
+// Move constructor.
+// "other" will soon expire!
 Vector::Vector(Vector&& other)
     // shallow copy
     : storage_(other.storage_)